 The Spirit of Cricket, enshrined by two ex-England captains in cricket’s ‘Laws’, or rules of the game, emphasises the importance of respect and fair play.
-Few images portray this respect more than the famous photograph of Freddie Flintoff commiserating with Australia captain Bret Lee during the 2005 Ashes.
+Few images portray this respect more than the famous photograph of Freddie Flintoff commiserating with Australia captain Brett Lee during the 2005 Ashes.
 “I was taught as a kid always to respect the opposition first and celebrate after, which I did,” said Flintoff.

 2. …but some friendly rivalry never goes amiss

 Cricket is famous for its ‘sledging’ – verbal abuse between players.
-Particularly easy targets include a player’s weight, wife and, of course, cricketing skills (or temporary lack thereof).
+Particularly easy targets include a player’s weight, partner and, of course, cricketing skills (or temporary lack thereof).
 Players can, however, be penalised if such banter goes too far.

 3.There’s no need to rush

 With test matches lasting up to five days, cricket is a drawn-out game of patience and strategy, with intermittent flurries of drama.
 Its detractors might argue that this makes it boring (it was described by Robin Williams as ‘baseball on valium’), but its fans relish the leisurely build-up of anticipation and gradual gains.